 If you cannot come to Tara Mandala, we will come to you!
 The mission of our online programs is to offer greater access to Dharma teachings to people around the world, whether you are new to practice or have been practicing for decades.
 Our online courses provide teachings and practice support, with courses from Lama Tsultrim’s Feeding Your Demons® to practices such as Chöd and Green Tara.
 Online courses are video- and audio-based, and include home practice instructions.

-The Living Dharma Program (LDV) offers participants the opportunity to develop the skills and abilities with which to integrate Dharma practice and mindfulness into daily life.
-Through the teachings of Vajrayana, volunteers will gain a new perspective on how Dharma practice can transform the attitude with which one approaches all aspects of life and work.
-Creating such a shift in perspective requires significant effort on the part of the volunteer; one is invited to take on this challenge through service, the support of a practice community, and a curriculum of Dharma teachings and practice.
-Volunteers camp in summer and are housed in dorms in colder months.
-Volunteers work an average of 30 hours per week at various assigned jobs.
+The Living Dharma Program (LDP) offers participants the opportunity to develop the skills and abilities with which to integrate Dharma practice and mindfulness into daily life.
+Through various teachings, participants will gain a new perspective on how Dharma practice can transform the attitude with which one approaches all aspects of life and work.
+Creating such a shift in perspective requires significant effort on the part of the participant; one is invited to take on this challenge through service, the support of a practice community, and a curriculum of Dharma teachings and practice.
 Work areas include kitchen, temple, garden, land crew, retreat setup, the Tara Mandala Store, Prajña residence hall, community building, and the office.

 Tara Mandala has more than 40 global sangha centers in nine countries around the world.
 These local practice groups offer teachings, online courses and practices, local practice sessions and individual support.
 Groups are led by Authorized and Apprentice Teachers in Lama Tsultrim’s lineage.